QCaudron/genepy/README.md

 Function Members
 ----------------

+**Visual representation of array sequence**

 	.show()

 A visual representation of the sequences in the `seqarray`.
+Each nucleotide has its own colour; black is an empty site or an unknown nucleotide.

 ***

+**Sequence array statistics**

 	.stats()

-Display :
+Displays :
 - the nucleotide content
 - the distributions of nucleotide frequencies over each sequence as estimated kernel densities ( if scikit-learn is installed ) or as a histogram ( if scikit-learn is not found )
 - the two-step transition matrix between nucleotides ( frequency of having an A going to a C, etc. )